vbrusca/GenAsm/README.md

 <pre>
 File: is_empty_data_lines.json
-Description: Holds a JSON definition of an empty line of assembly used when process a 2-line branch instruction.
+Description: Holds a JSON definition of an empty line of assembly used when processing a 2-line branch instruction.
 Example:
 See the associated file.
 </pre>